A Bug's Life: Music

 The film's score was composed and conducted by Randy Newman.
 Walt Disney Records released the soundtrack on October 27, 1998.
 The album's first track is a song called "The Time of Your Life" written and performed by Newman, while all the other 19 tracks are orchestral cues.
 Although the album was out of print physically in the United States during the 2000s, in June 2018 Universal Music Japan announced that a re-mastered edition would be released on October 3, 2018, along with other soundtrack albums from the Walt Disney Records pre-2018 catalogue.
 The album is also available for purchase on iTunes.
 The time duration is 47 minutes and 32 seconds.
-Out of five stars, AllMusic, Empire Online, and Film Tracks rated the album three stars.
-Movie Wave rated it four and a half.
-The score won the Grammy Award for Best Instrumental Composition.

 Release

+A few days before the world premiere, the film was screened at Camp David as the movie theater in the White House was under renovation.
+A day after the screening, the crew visited the Oval Office in the White House.

+The film's world premiere was on November 14, 1998, at the El Capitan Theatre in Los Angeles.
+It opened at the El Capitan on November 20, 1998 before opening nationwide on November 25.

-A few weeks into the film's theatrical release, new outtakes were added to the theatrical prints.
+A teaser trailer for Star Wars: Episode I – The Phantom Menace was attached to the screenings of A Bug's Life.
+As with other films such as Meet Joe Black, The Siege and The Waterboy, moviegoers bought tickets for the sole purpose of seeing the trailer and leaving before the film started.
+Within a few weeks into the film's theatrical release, new outtakes were added to the theatrical prints.
 Because the film is animated, no actual outtakes exist; they are animated specifically for the outtakes sequence.

-Screening

-The film’s world premiere was on November 14, 1998, at the El Capitan Theatre in Los Angeles.

-A few days before world premiere, the film was screened at Camp David.
-A day after the screening, the crew visited Oval Office in the White House.